richsoni/www-richsoni.com/_songs/hocus-focus.md

 That hocus focus it can smell
 When you been swimming the royal canal
-Shell jingle jangle a triangle and blow into a conch shell
+She'll jingle jangle a triangle and blow into a conch shell
-makin' sure you keep away from the swell
+Makin' sure you keep away from the swell

 Her hocus focus can hear
 Your breath as it trebles with fear
 When she grabs your horns and tries to steer
-Thats hocus focus for you dear
+That's hocus focus for you dear

 Her hocus focus can feel
 When you try to squirm from her like an eel